From £20,000 in cash to luxury weddings and five-star holidays, MoneySavers have won it all. It's all about 'comping'.

 Enter answers at speed

-A free add-on for web browser Firefox, Split Panel lets you split existing browser windows in half, so you can see two web pages at once.
+A free add-on for web browser Firefox, Split Panel lets you split browser windows in half, so you can see two web pages at once.
 This way, you can copy and paste answers at speed.

 Clever tools for speedy entries